Martin Luther King Jr. Day falls on the third Monday in January, and is held in honor of the civil rights leader's Jan. 15 birthday.

 In Minneapolis, for example, city government offices are closed as is the Minneapolis 311 service.

 U.S. Bank, TCF Bank and Wells Fargo recognize MLK Day as a bank holiday, so you'll find most branches will be closed.
-Any transactions you can make won't be processed till Tuesday.
+Any transactions you can make won't be processed until Tuesday.

 It's the same in St. Paul, where MLK Day isn't one of the holidays that alters collection days.